yorickp/ng-be-workshop-2024-nx-masterclass/exercises/advanced/deploy-target-and-custom-executor.md

 Because of how we set up our `dependsOn` for the `deploy` target, Nx will know that it needs to run the production build of the api before then running the deploy!

-Go to `https://<your-app-name>.fly.dev/api/games` - it should return you a list of games.
+Go to `https://<your-app-name>.fly.dev/api/genre/list` - it should return you a list of genres.

 ### 13. Connect frontend and backend